cyan92128505/pokecrystal/README.md

 Open world design is balanced by two levels caps, both of which are visible on your trainer card.
   - Cap on level you can train Pokemon to, this is a generous cap that starts at 25 and is generally slightly higher than the next gym leaders max level.
   - Cap on the max level of Pokemon you can capture.
-This is generally 10 less than you training level cap.
+This is generally 10 less than your training level cap.

 ## Quality of Life

 Many massively impactful quality of life changes.
 - Can rematch any trainer by talking to them, including gym leaders.
 However, rematches give reduced exp and forbid the use of items.
+- Can forfeit almost any battle via the Run option.
 - Exp share available from very early game, giving 50% exp to all Pokemon who do not participate.
 This is upgraded by endgame to give double exp to all Pokemon.
 - Sprint shoes which allow you to run by default (rather than having to hold B) except when indoors where walking is the default (though you can still run by holding B).
 - A Remembral key item which acts as a portable move relearner with no cost.